 IP Address: The Internet IP address of the computer that has access to the Broadband Router.
-If you input an asterisk (\) into this field, then any computer will be able to access the Bouter Butting an asteris be able to access the Router.
-Putting an asterisk (\) into this field would present a security risk and is not recommended.
+If you input an asterisk () into this field, then any computer will be able to access the Router.
+Putting an asterisk () into this field would present a security risk and is not recommended.